nadafalou/CSC413/README.md

 During the splitting of sentence strings into lists of word strings, punctation was separated and counted as words.
 This was done because official statements in tweets, a.k.a. real news, are generally well-written, while it is common to find tweets with fake news to have poor punctation or exaggeration, such as multiple exclamation marks.
 Thus, we felt the need to keep punctuation in the tweets as they may contribute to the prediction of whether the information is real or fake.

 According to [Patwa et. al (2021)](https://arxiv.org/ftp/arxiv/papers/2011/2011.03327.pdf), most of the dataset consisted of tweets, but some datapoints were general social media posts.
 In our model, we padded inputs to have same length, which is why we decided to remove all non-tweet datapoints (i.e. datapoints with more than 280 charachters) to improve our training runtime and efficiency.
+Removing tweets longer than 280 characters resulted in removing 816 tweets from the training data, leaving us with 5,604 datapoints to train on.
+Given the spike in efficiency, we determined that losing these datapoints is worth it.

+Note: similar analyses were done on validation and test datasets and yeilded similar results.
+Exact statistics can be found in data.py.

 ##### Data Split